remix/OpenRailRouting/README.md

 The tool currently supports three different actions (`ACTION` above):

 * `import` to import the graph (graph will be stored at the subdirectory `graph-cache/`)
-* `serve` to listen to HTTP requests for the API and the web interface on the port specified in a YAML configuration file (see
-  `config.yml` as an example).
+* `serve` to listen to HTTP requests for the API on the port specified in a YAML configuration file (see `config.yml` as an example).
 If no data has been imported, an import of the routing graph will happen first.
 * `match` do map matching.
 This command needs additional arguments called `OPTARG` above.